 NOTE: If he preserves his eligibility on an original acceptance list and gets in that main draw before he has completed his match for the special exempt spot, he would be removed as a possible special exempt.
 Conversely, if he wins his match and thus becomes the special exempt before he is accepted in the main draw from the original acceptance list, his name would be removed from eligibility on the original acceptance list.
 He is obligated to compete at whichever tournament he gets in the main draw first.
-Before he is accepted in the main draw from the original acceptance list, his name would be removed from eligibility on the original acceptance list.
+Before he is accepted in the main draw from the original acceptance list.
 He is obligated to compete at whichever tournament he gets in the main draw first.